dydxprotocol/v4-documentation/pages/users-governance/reading_new_market_proposal.md

 {
     "title": "Add BTC-USD perpetual market",
     "deposit": "10000000000000000000000adv4tnt",
-    "summary": "Add the `x/prices`, `x/perpetuals` and `x/clob` parameters needed for a BTC-UTC perpetual market.
+    "summary": "Add the `x/prices`, `x/perpetuals` and `x/clob` parameters needed for a BTC-USD perpetual market.
 Create the market in `INITIALIZING` status and transition it to `ACTIVE` status after 3600 blocks.", "messages": [
       {
         "@type": "/dydxprotocol.prices.MsgCreateOracleMarket",